DevParapalli/JEE-Mains/README.md

 # JEE-Mains

-## NOTICE: If you have attempted JEE Mains in the current session [MARCH], Please save the correction submission page(Right Click -> Save As) and send the file to me over on email: [devparapalli@gmail.com](mailto:devparapalli@gmail.com).
+## NOTICE: If you have attempted JEE Mains in the current session [MARCH], Please save the correction submission page(Right Click -> Save As) and send the file and your shift to me over on email: [devparapalli@gmail.com](mailto:devparapalli@gmail.com).
 I can convert them into answer keys for use in this program

 ## WIP Notice